Exciton-assisted optomechanics with suspended carbon nanotubes: Exciton effective model

-The Hamiltonian describing the interaction between electrons and low frequency phonons has two distinct terms: (i) a \emph{true} DP contribution diagonal in sublattice space corresponding to an energy shift of the Dirac point and (ii) a bond-length change contribution off-diagonal in sublattice space \cite{Suzuura02Mariani09}.
-For the aforementioned exciton states we find that the electron-hole and $K$-$K'$ symmetries imply that finite couplings only arise from (ii):
+The Hamiltonian describing the interaction between electrons and low-frequency phonons has two distinct terms: (i) a deformation potential contribution diagonal in sublattice space corresponding to an energy shift of the Dirac point,